 To add a behaviour as a result of a trigger, just click Add in VRC_Trigger component and start configuring your interactions.
 There are so many that covering a general use of this Triggers is barely impossible.
 So yes, the sky is the limit.
 Just remember that this operations can impact performance badly if they turn out to be expensive to execute.

-Colliders in the Gauguin Avatar Garden by Polygonal Mind are a mix of Box Colliders and Mesh Colliders because we wanted to keep it simple and under our control on some other collider volumes.
+Colliders in 100Avatars Garden made by Polygonal Mind (us) are a mix of Box Colliders and Mesh Colliders because we wanted to keep it simple and under our control on some other collider volumes.
 But that is not a clear reference to understand why is like this.

 When you get your hands on colliders, the first question you have to ask yourself is: